hashkat/hashkat/docs/input.md

   INTERACT.lua
 ```

-*lua_script* contains the script in which all the functions able for use interactive mode can be found.
-It is highly recommended to keep this variable as INTERACT.lua.
+*lua_script* contains the script in which all the functions able for use in interactive mode can be found.
+It is highly recommended to keep this variable as *INTERACT.lua*, since that is the default Lua script in the **hashkat** directory.

 #### Use Barabasi